Deviled Eggs

 Ingredients for recipe: paprika, lemon, 6 brown eggs, salt and pepper, dijon mustard, and mayonnaise.

-• Finish with herbs.
-Garnish the finished deviled eggs with chopped chives, dill or green onions for a pop of color and flavor.
+• Fresh herbs: It’s optional, but I like to garnish the deviled eggs with chopped chives, dill, or green onions for a little color, flavor, and freshness.

 How to Make Deviled Eggs